 The landscape for digital agencies has shifted.
 Over the last twenty years, there’s been a downward pressure on profit margins.
 People want to get paid more, clients want to pay less, and the 80-hour work week is a thing of the past (thank goodness).

-To protect margins, marketing agencies end up developing complex billing and staffing models: combinations of full-time employees and freelancers working together on the same projects.
+To protect margins, marketing agencies develop complex billing and staffing models: full-time employees and freelancers working together on the same projects.
 On top of all this, there are more service offerings and departments than ever.

 So how do you get insights into the health of your gross margin?
 How do you know what to do if it’s not where you want it to be?
 And how do you project your financial health into the future?

-You need to understand financials, of course, but that can no longer be the only way that you get those insights; you need to understand operations as well.
+You need to understand financials and related industry benchmarks, of course, but that’s not enough.
+You need to understand operations as well.

 To talk about new trends in creative agency profitability, I sat down with Marcel Petitpas, co-founder of Parakeeto.
-When it comes to using data to improve profitability, Parakeeto–a technology-leveraged service firm, specialized in helping agencies measure and improve performance–comes from the same school of thought as Summit.
+When it comes to using data to improve profitability, Parakeeto–a technology-leveraged service firm, specialized in helping agencies measure and improve performance–comes from the same school of thought as Summit Virtual CFO by Anders.

-I wanted to hear from Marcel–as a creator of software that he describes as “bookkeeping for your non-financial data”–to hear his thoughts on how agency owners can take advantage of all the information that’s now available to them to really understand their overall profitability–and not get lost in the weeds.
+As a creator of software that he describes as “bookkeeping for your non-financial data”–Marcel has unique insights on how agency owners can take advantage of all the information that’s now available to them to understand their overall profitability–and not get lost in the weeds.

 Here’s what we discussed.